Let’s turn back the clock to 1941.

 Now, as you’ve probably already guessed, the young boy is Warren Buffett.
 At such a small age, Buffett had made his very first investment.

 Now he’s one of the richest men on earth, but you’d be mistaken to think he managed this on his own.

 His vice-president at Berkshire Hathaway, Charlie Munger, has been his right-hand man at helping him make decisions on investments (some of which include American Express, Coca-cola, and IBM).

 So, if this is all about investing, what’s this got to do with helping you to become a better, smarter product manager?

 Investment might not be the first thing on your mind when you’re asking yourself “Is feature X going to help us and our customers?”.

 But deciding on a product roadmap is partly an investment.

-You’re betting in the fact you and your team can make the correct decisions and stay clear of the wrong ones.
+You’re betting in the fact you and your team can make the and stay clear of the wrong ones.

 And this isn’t easy.
 You have to account for features your competitors are working on, whether it fits with your grand vision, and if your customers will respond well to the changes.